Cultural Diversity in The Workplace: What it is, Why it’s Important, and How to Get Started

 This committee might involve hiring specialists dedicated to improving your DEI initiatives.
 But this could also involve employees who have an interest in DEI working together on a committee.

-The committee itself should be made up of a diverse group of people ranging in age, sex, race, culture, etc. This group should be responsible for helping generate DEI goals, as well as helping facilitate follow through.
+The committee itself should be made up of a diverse group of people ranging in age, sex, race, culture, etc. To foster open dialogue and participation from all members, DEI committees can emphasize flat organizational hierarchy, encouraging everyone to speak up and share their perspectives.
+This group should be responsible for helping generate DEI goals, as well as helping facilitate follow through.

 Remember though, change cannot rely on this group alone.
 It will require a company-wide effort for significant, lasting progress to occur.